arnaudbarbe/clean-architecture/README.md

 I'm using postgres, mongodb and cassandra to persist data.
 This is just for fun, don't do this at home.

+## Running tests

+You need to start containers in src/main/resources/dockercompose/docker-compose.yml Then run tests

 https://wordpress.com/support/markdown-quick-reference/